joshuahigginson1/DevOps_Assessment_2/README.md

 Unit testing of our services took longer to write than the actual MVP code...
 ...But that's okay, I was reading information, and this challenged me to think about TDD with a professional understanding.

+I chose to write the justification for each unit test using docstings , abiding by professional practice and to pep8 standards.

+Below is a brief summary.

 #### Unit Testing Service #1